It could have been much, much worse.

 First of all, the truck driver and his employer Midwest Specialized Transportation failed to get a permit for driving on the Viaduct, which has a 14-foot height limit.

-Had they applied for a permit, the trucker would have known the clearance restrictions, and could have gotten help from the city of Seattle to plan another route.
+Had they applied for an oversized truck permit, the trucker would have known the clearance restriction.
+They could have gotten help from the city of Seattle to plan another route.

 The truck driver—who should be thanking his lucky stars that no one was injured or killed—was cited $428 for failing to obtain a permit and striking the bridge.